TobbyCZ/SeznamMap/README.md

 SeznamMap
 =========

-Display markers on map with adresses
+Display markers on map based on addresses.